 Areas of inquiry commonly include:

-- Risk accumulation across insurance, reinsurance, retrocession, and residual market mechanisms, particularly where correlated loss challenges traditional assumptions of diversification and recovery.
+- Risk accumulation and transmission across insurers, reinsurers, retrocessionaires, capital markets, and residual market mechanisms, particularly where correlated loss challenges traditional assumptions of diversification and recovery.

 - Migration of climate-driven risk from private markets to public and sovereign balance sheets, including the conditions under which exposure becomes implicitly fiscal.